 Students are expected to dress appropriately for school and all school-related activities.
-It is our belief that clothes and personal attire directly influence a student's behavior and attitude.
-Our major objective is to provide the best education and the best learning environment possible.
-A student's dress may cause a disruption to the learning environment in our school.
-Articles of clothing or dressing styles inappropriate for our learning environment include (but are not limited to):
+It is our belief that clothes and personal attire directly influence a student's behavior and attitude and it is our objective to provide the best education and the best learning environment possible.